w5xd/PacketThermometer/README.md

 when set to its default 14 bit temperature digitization.
 <li>TMP175.
 Temperature only.
 PCB leaves all address pins floating, therefore i2c address 0x37
 <li>SN74AHC1G14. single inverter schmitt trigger input.
 Only on REV 06 of the PCB and higher.
+(Note: REV06 of the PCB and its schematic reference the 74LVT1G14.
+That is <b>not</b> an acceptable part.
+It has the same package and pinout, but its a different technology.
+It draws far too much Icc when its input voltage rises slowly.
+Don't ask me how I know.)
 This part reduces the power drain due to the RC circuit slowly raising the INT2 pin through Vcc/2 (see Atmega328 specs for why this happens.)
-Without this part, it is possible to cut one trace and add a solder bridge to revert back to the pre REV 06 circuit.
+Without the schmitt inverter, it is possible to cut one trace and add a solder bridge to revert back to the pre REV 06 circuit.
 The trace to cut is on the bottom side.
 It crosses the AA cell silkscreen right next to a "+" in the silk screen.
 The bridge to add is also on the